Saturday, June 30, 2018

 § § §

 An added note (July 1, 2018): I noticed that the Padmakara Translation Group, in their published translation of Zurchungpa's Testament with commentary by the late Dilgo Khyentse Rinpoche, chose to translate the Tibetan name of a bird — skyar-mo / སྐྱར་མོ་ — as pelican.
 Examples are in the Snow Lion publication of 2006 at pp. 157-8.
 291 and 344.
 These metaphorical passages interest me a great deal, since it is one of those points of contact you can see with the precepts of Padampa, one of several remarkable matches.
-Now I suppose Padampa himself could have had the pelican in his mind, and its practice of carrying around fish in the sag of its beak is well enough known, so the metaphorical usage makes a lot of sense.
+Now I suppose Padampa himself could have had the pelican in his mind, and its practice of carrying around fish in the pouch sagging beneath its beak is well enough known, so the metaphorical usage makes a lot of sense.
 However, I believe Tibetans had no experience of pelicans, so I chose to translate it as heron instead.
 I know of no actual record of an honest-to-goodness Tibetan word for pelican.* On the other hand, one modern materia medica book clearly describes skyar-mo as some kind of a duck.
 Oh well, I’ll think about it some more.
 Meanwhile let me know if you happen to spot any pelicans in the high Himalayas.

 (*I found a few Tibetan-language definitions of pelican in English-Tibetan dictionaries, but they don’t count.)